-If you feel you are in an environment that is not conducive to your learning or you want to learn more about educational equity, please come talk to me.
-You may also contact CSM's Director of Equity (www.collegeofsanmateo.edu/equity) to explore your options.
+If you feel you are in an environment that is not conducive to your learning or you want to learn more about educational equity, visit www.collegeofsanmateo.edu/equity.

 AUDIT POLICY

 The colleges of the District allow auditing of courses with the exception of courses in programs that require special preparation and/or program admissions on a limited basis.
 A student may audit a course only under the following circumstances.